Have Any Questions?

 Our registration fee is $35.
 Fee waivers are available upon request.
-Our goal is that every child who wants to play in our league will be able to do so.
+Our goal is that every differently-abled child or adult who wants to play in our league will be able to do so.

 What Happens After I Register My Child for the Miracle League of Manasota?

 All players will be contacted by email after registering with information about the beginning of the season.

 How Can I Volunteer?

 There are many ways to become involved with Miracle League of Manasota.
 The easiest way is to become a Buddy for one of our players or a Coach for one of our teams.
 We also host other events during the year and we often need volunteers to assist with these events.
 Please note that Buddies need to be 15 years of age or older.